Eversource New Hampshire: solar incentives, payback period & more

 In general, we recommend owning your solar system.
 Why?
 Because system owners are the only ones who can apply the federal tax credit and reap the benefits of increased home value.

 A third-party arrangement can be favorable for homeowners with low income, such as retirees, because they can’t take advantage of the federal tax credit that makes owning a more economical choice.
 If you have income, owning is almost always a better option.

 Learn more: Is a solar lease right for you?

 Sadly, all good things come to an end.
 New Hampshire net metering has long been a good thing, and so of course it will come to an end, and unfortunately, that end will come soon.

 People who sign up for Eversource net metering now will enjoy the benefits described above through the end of 2040.
 Solar owners will then get service through whatever tariff (aka rate plan) is available at that time.

-The New Hampshire Public Utilities Commission (PUC) is planning to open a proceeding on the next net metering program sometime in 2022, which will be informed by a study of the benefits of the current program, conducted by a consulting firm called Dunsky Energy + Climate Advisors.
+The New Hampshire Public Utilities Commission (PUC) has opened a proceeding on the next net metering program, which will be informed by a study of the benefits of the current program, conducted by a consulting firm called Dunsky Energy + Climate Advisors.

-It is possible that there will be an entirely new program to replace Eversource net metering that starts on January 1st, 2023.
-For that reason, we encourage you to consider installing solar this year.
+It is likely that there will be an entirely new program to replace Eversource net metering sometime in 2023.
+For that reason, we encourage you to consider installing solar as soon as is feasible.